awsdocs/aws-parallelcluster-user-guide/doc_source/DirectoryService-v3.md

 [Update policy: The compute fleet must be stopped for this setting to be changed for an update.](using-pcluster-update-cluster-v3.md#update-policy-compute-fleet-v3)

 `LdapTlsCaCert` \(**Optional**, `String`\)
 The absolute path to a certificates bundle containing the certificates for every certification authority in the certification chain that issued a certificate for the domain controllers\.
-It corresponds to the sssd\-ldap parameter that's called `ldap_tls_cacert`\.
+It corresponds to the SSSD\-LDAP parameter that's called `ldap_tls_cacert`\.
 A certificate bundle is a file that's composed of the concatenation of distinct certificates in PEM format, also known as DER Base64 format in Windows\.
 It is used to verify the identity of the AD domain controller that is acting as the LDAP server\.
 AWS ParallelCluster isn't responsible for initial placement of certificates onto nodes\.
 As the cluster administrator, you can configure the certificate in the head node manually after the cluster is created or you can use a [bootstrap script](custom-bootstrap-actions-v3.md)\.
 Alternatively, you can use an Amazon Machine Image \(AMI\) that includes the certificate configured on the head node\.
 [Simple AD](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/directory_simple_ad.html) doesn't provide LDAPS support\.
 To learn how to integrate a Simple AD directory with AWS ParallelCluster, see [How to configure an LDAPS endpoint for Simple AD](http://aws.amazon.com/blogs/security/how-to-configure-ldaps-endpoint-for-simple-ad/) in the *AWS Security Blog*\.
 [Update policy: The compute fleet must be stopped for this setting to be changed for an update.](using-pcluster-update-cluster-v3.md#update-policy-compute-fleet-v3)

 `LdapTlsReqCert` \(**Optional**, `String`\)
 Specifies what checks to perform on server certificates in a TLS session\.
-It corresponds to sssd\-ldap parameter that's called `ldap_tls_reqcert`\.
+It corresponds to SSSD\-LDAP parameter that's called `ldap_tls_reqcert`\.
 Valid values: `never`, `allow`, `try`, `demand`, and `hard`\.
 `never`, `allow`, and `try` enable connections to proceed even if problems with certificates are found\.
 `demand` and `hard` enable communication to continue if no problems with certificates are found\.